Gyula Kiss

 Gyula Kiss (4 May 1916 – 12 December 1959) was a Hungarian international football player.
 He was born in Budapest, and played for the club Ferencvárosi TC.
-He participated with the Hungary national football team at the 1936 Summer Olympics in Berlin.
+He was part of the Hungary national football team at the 1936 Summer Olympics in Berlin.

 Kiss later enjoyed a career as a manager.
 He managed Budapest Honvéd at the height of their success during the 1950s.